pschluet/daily-bible-readings/readme.txt

 Initial Release

 == Upgrade Notice ==
+= 1.0.3 =
+This version fixes a bug where the "Read more" functionality wasn't working.

 = 1.0.2 =
 This version fixes a bug where the readings might not update when the date changes.